jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab16.md

 In Vitis HLS, it is important to use fixed-point data types, because the behavior of the C++ simulations performed using fixed-point data types match that of the resulting hardware created by synthesis.
 This allows you to analyze the effects of bit-accuracy, quantization, and overflow with fast C-level simulation.

-These data types manage the value of real (non-integer) numbers within the boundaries of a specified total width (W) and integer width (I) with the expression (W = I + B), as shown in the following figure.[Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Arbitrary-Precision-Fixed-Point-Data-Types)
+These data types manage the value of real (non-integer) numbers within the boundaries of a specified total width (W) and integer width (I) with the expression (W = I + B), as shown in the following figure.
+[Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Arbitrary-Precision-Fixed-Point-Data-Types)

 <div align=center><img src="Images/16/5.png" alt="drawing" width="400"/></div>